-A household budget is a basic tool for personal finance.
-If you don’t have your own household budget, find out why you should make one and how to get started.
+A household budget is an essential tool for personal finance.
+If you don’t have a household budget, find out why you should make one and how to get started.

 Everyone has savings goals that they’re trying to meet.
 The savings could be for something small, like an emergency fund.
-Or the savings could be for something far more ambitious like your retirement or your children’s education fund.
+The savings could be for something far more ambitious, like your retirement or your children’s education fund.

 Paying Down Debt